abe-winter/abe-winter.github.io/_posts/2019-11-04-firephish.md

 I spent like 30 minutes today today figuring out whether a 'firebase app distribution' email that I got was real.

 The email was from a https://appdistribution.firebase.dev domain, came from a crashlytics.com email, and required me to auth with google oauth to turn it on.
-Just confirming that an oauth link is on google.com is hard on a mobile device.
+Just confirming that an oauth link is on google.com (vs googIe.com or any other weird combination) is hard on a mobile device.
+And these links are long and you have to scroll horizontally in the smaller-than-the-diameter-of-my-index-finger address bar.

 Firebase spiced up the batch by putting the link on firebase.dev, a domain that [according to whois.com](https://www.whois.com/whois/firebase.dev) is owned by: